reflectoring/reflectoring.github.io/_posts/2019-01-28-review-java-by-comparison.md

 Having more than 10 years of Java experience under my belt, I really did not learn very much from this book.
 As advertised, it's a book for beginners.
-I would have profited greatly from the book had it been available 8-10 years ago, though.
+I would have profited greatly from the book, however, had it been available 8-10 years ago.

 I did learn two things I was not aware of, though.

-First, I learned that integer and long values in Java may contain underscores to use as thousands separators, for instance.
-It's not discussed in a single word but used in many of the code snippets.
+First, I learned that integer and long values in Java may contain underscores to use as thousands separators, for instance (i.e. `1_000_000`).
+It's not discussed in a single word in the book but used in enough of the code snippets to have made me google it.

 Second, I was not aware of the chaining potential of `Optional`'s stream-like functional methods like `orElseThrow()` and `get()`.
+This had a welcome impact in my programming style.

 ## Conclusion